Average Garage Door Repair Costs in 2026

 Garage door cables work alongside the springs to lift and lower your door safely.
 When a cable snaps or frays, the door can drop suddenly or hang at an angle.
 Cable replacement in the Polk County area costs $150 to $300, including parts and labor.
 The cables themselves are inexpensive (under $30), but the labor to safely release tension, remove the old cable, and install the new one takes skill and time.

 Roller replacement is one of the more affordable repairs.
 Most homes use nylon or steel rollers that wear out after five to seven years.
-Replacing a full set of rollers typically costs $100 to $200.
+Our full set roller replacement is $179 to $279 and includes the new nylon rollers, hinge inspection, track adjustment, and complete system lubrication.
 If you’re hearing grinding, squeaking, or scraping sounds every time your door moves, worn rollers are the likely culprit.
-Upgrading to sealed nylon rollers at the same time adds $20 to $40 to the bill but makes the door significantly quieter.
+The nylon rollers run 50 to 75 percent quieter than the steel rollers most builder-grade doors come with, and they’re included in the $179 to $279 range.

 Track repairs vary widely.
 A simple realignment where the track has shifted might cost $100 to $150.
 If a track is bent, dented, or rusted through, replacement runs $200 to $500 depending on door size and whether one or both vertical tracks need work.
 Damaged tracks should never be ignored because they can cause the door to jump off the rails entirely.